 Luckily there’s a great initiative called Local Heroes which is backed by British Gas, that matches skilled and vetted local tradespeople to customers who need jobs completed in their home quickly and easily.
 And they have come up with a Tradespeople and COVID-19 guide, and an Etiquette Guide to help people like you and I out.

 One of the main aims of Local Heroes as an initiative is to provide peace of mind to customers and this is even more true during the pandemic.
 They want everyone to stay safe when using local tradespeople to fix jobs around the home.
 They know we can’t choose when our boiler decides to break down, but they also want to keep both customers and tradespeople safe.
+You can also use the EaseFix website to find the best tradesperson for your home.

 Local Heroes know people will have questions about having a tradesperson in your home during COVID so has some specific advice for customers.